polterguy/phosphorusfive/README.md

 ## Documentation

-Phosphorus Five is _extremely well documented_, and to a large extent literate.
+Phosphorus Five is _extremely well documented_.
 It contains a context sensitive and interactive help system as an integral part of itself, describing all aspects of the system.
 Regardless of where you are in the system, simply click the "?" button, and you can read in depth topics about the module you need help for.